International Flavors & Fragrances Inc. research snapshot

 Moat

-IFF benefits from sensory science, formulation libraries, customer co-development, regulatory approvals, global manufacturing, and switching costs embedded in validated recipes.
-The moat is stronger in high-touch innovation projects than in commodity-like food ingredients.
+The moat comes from sensory science, formulation libraries, customer co-development, regulatory approvals, global manufacturing, and switching costs embedded in validated recipes.
+It is stronger in Taste and high-touch innovation than in commodity-like Fragrance Ingredients.

 Munger risk inversion